Marc P. Bernegger

 Marc P. Bernegger is a Swiss-based web entrepreneur and Fintech investor.
-He is known for founding usgang.ch as well as Amiando.
+He is known for co-founding usgang.ch, Amiando and Crypto Finance Group.
 He is also known as an advocate of entrepreneurship, FinTech and cryptocurrency in Switzerland.

-Bernegger is also known for being investor in several startups and for serving on the board of multiple organizations including Swiss Blockchain Federation, Falcon Private Bank, Finleap etc. He has been known to establish his own investing firm Bernegger Ventures, in 2007.
+Bernegger is also known for being investor in several startups and for serving on the board of multiple organizations including Swiss Blockchain Federation, GenTwo, Maximon, Longevity Investors, Finleap etc. He has been known to establish his own investing firm Bernegger Ventures, in 2007.
 Bernegger has been nominated as one of the "100 most successful Swiss under the age of 40" by BILANZ magazine. and also as one of "The 100 most influential technology investors in Europe" by Telegraph.

 Early life and education

 Bernegger was born in Zurich in 1979 and raised in Switzerland.
 He holds a Master of Law degree from University of Zurich.